awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 # How Do I Enable and Configure Event Notifications for an S3 Bucket?<a name="enable-event-notifications"></a>

 You can enable certain Amazon S3 bucket events to send a notification message to a destination whenever the events occur\.
 This section explains how to use the Amazon S3 console to enable event notifications\.
-For information about using event notifications with the the AWS SDKs, and the Amazon S3 REST APIs, see [Configuring Notifications for Amazon S3 Events](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For information about using event notifications with the AWS SDKs, and the Amazon S3 REST APIs, see [Configuring Notifications for Amazon S3 Events](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Topics**
 + [Amazon S3 Event Notification Types and Destinations](#enable-event-notifications-types)